RebelToolbox/RebelDocumentation/contributing/content_guidelines.rst

     Long section titles lead to long entries in the side menu, which can make navigation cumbersome.
 Try to keep headings five words long or less.

-If the page assumes specific knowledge of other Godot features, mention it and link it to the corresponding documentation.
+If the page assumes specific knowledge of other Rebel Toolbox features, mention it and link it to the corresponding documentation.
 For instance, a page about physics may use signals, in which case we could note that the page that introduces signals is a pre-requisite.